LUDevNet/Docs/docs/index.rst

 .. warning ::

 	LEGO is in no way affiliated with the content of this and the aforementioned documents.
-	Furthermore the creators of the just mentioned documents are not associated or involved with LEGO or any existing “official” private server websites for the game.
+	Furthermore the creators of the just mentioned documents are not associated or involved with LEGO.

 Contact Info